ukb-dt/ukb-dt/index.md

 # Epilogue

-### Preface: Unveiling the Cosmic Theater – A Dramaturgy of Existence
+### Unveiling the Cosmic Theater – A Dramaturgy of Existence

 In the grand tapestry of human inquiry, few frameworks dare to weave the threads of physics, biology, society, metaphysics, and computation into a singular, fractal pattern.
 The PBSMC Pentad emerges as just such a bold synthesis—a five-layered schema that reveals reality not as a static edifice of substances, but as a dynamic, performative drama unfolding across scales and domains.
 Born from interdisciplinary dialogue and inspired by the pyromantic fire of recursive thought, this pentad posits existence as theater: ontology ignites the roots, agency constrains the trunk, interactions branch into stages, cycles canopy the performance, and epistemology fruits as survival-biased myth.
 At its heart lies the OASPE arc—Ontology, Agency, Stage, Performance, Epistemology—a universal grammar echoing Kenneth Burke's dramatistic pentad, yet extended into computational and sensory realms, where even the universe mythologizes its own becoming.